Willgunter/Discord-Clone/README.md

 ## Ideas (check when completed)

 - Going to work on:

     - Fix login screen
     - ✅✅✅Turn server icons from emojis into pictures✅✅✅
-        - make a profile picture for users and current user - shouldn't be that hard for Users column
+    - make a fake little profile picture for users and current user - shouldn't be that hard for Users column
-        - let users change color of pictures
+    - let users change color of either profile pictures / font color??
     - make "profile" route more pretty --> remove profile route and put all information in user box?
     - fix up messages and stuff (attach a user to a message, make box look better, etc...)
     - Clean up routing / add add server / channel feature (???)
     - ✅✅✅Change "Enter text" to "Message {channel name}"✅✅✅
     - (maybe) clean up routing for nine different routes and make it so that its more scalable --> working on rn
     - make things more discord like (change font / color of name of channel)
     - put a break in between three default channels and rest of channels
     - add websockets for live message display / server updating / channel updating

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅

 - ✅✅✅Figure out how to display new inputted message on frontend server instead of backend *should probably be somewhat easy maybe idk*✅✅✅

 - Add a little more to the wrong turn page to make it seem more distinct? (ex: say: "These might help: <links>")

--  change "server-specific" to like homework or gainz or weekend trips or something (channel-column.component.html), put the number of users next to the table head "users" add a checkbox in the register page for if someone wants to be added to the camping server (Note: do this AFTER you do login / logout just to make it easier I think) CREATE A LIST OF A COUPLE HUNDRED FAKE USERS USING THAT ONE TOOL WE LEARNED

 - go back and do most of / all the small TODOs in the TODO extension